Dayton National Cemetery

 Military funeral honors, as organized under the Department of Defense military funeral honors program, "Honoring Those Who Served," will be arranged through the funeral home.
 If you are not utilizing the services of a funeral home, cemetery staff will be glad to arrange honors on your behalf.
 Each Veteran is entitled, at a minimum, to a two-person honors team, which will perform the military funeral honors.
 Military funeral honors consists of the playing of TAPS by a ceremonial bugle, folding of the American Flag, and the presentation of the flag to the next of kin.
-Dayton National Cemetery staff maintains a list of local Veterans Service Organization (VSO) units that may be contacted to arrange a military honor group to augment the Department of Defense personnel while performing military funeral honors, usually by firing a 3-round rifle volley.
-If you are interested in having a rifle volley (often called a ’21 gun salute’) at your Veterans service, please contact the cemetery for a list of VSO’s that offer this service.
+Dayton National Cemetery is proud to have their very own Honor Squad available to augment the Department of Defense personnel performing military funeral honors, by firing a 3-round rifle volley.
+The Dayton National Cemetery Honor Squad is scheduled automatically for each veteran service.
+Families who do not wish to have the rifle salute performed or families who would prefer to have their own Veteran Service Organization (VSO) perform the rifle salute needs only to notify their funeral director or cemetery personnel at the time of arraignments.
+Please contact the cemetery for any questions regarding the honor squad detail.

 Avenue of Flags program: A deceased Veteran's flag may be donated to the cemetery at any time to be flown along the "Avenue of Honor."
 The full complement of flags is flown on Memorial Day throughout the entire cemetery.
 On Veterans Day and the Fourth of July holidays, the flags will line the main entrance of the cemetery along Wisconsin Avenue.
 Flag donors will receive a letter and Certificate of Appreciation for their donation.

 Committal services are not performed at the actual graveside.
-Instead they are performed at our committal shelter located on Brown Avenue, inside the cemetery.
-The grave location of your loved-one’s grave is furnished on the map included in the burial document folder given to the next of kin by the cemetery representative after the service.
+Instead they are performed at one of two committal shelters located inside the cemetery.
+The location of your loved-one’s grave is furnished on the map included in the burial document folder given to the next of kin by the cemetery representative after the service.
 There is an automated gravesite locator attached to the administration building for those who may not know the location of a particular gravesite.
-This touch-screen computer will aid you in locating your loved-one’s grave and will print out a map of the cemetery and grave information in order to help you accurately locate your loved-one.
-The cemetery office personnel are also available to assist visitors during our normal office hours of 8:00 AM - 4:30 PM Monday thru Friday.
+This touch-screen computer will aid you in locating your loved-one’s grave and will print out a map of the cemetery along with gravesite information in order to help you accurately locate your loved-one.
+The cemetery office personnel are also available to assist visitors during our normal office hours of 7:30 AM - 4:00 PM Monday thru Friday.

 A temporary grave marker is used to mark the grave following the interment.
 A permanent grave marker will be furnished free of charge by the Government without application from the family.
 Headstones, markers, and/or niche covers are ordered within five days following the committal service.
 Once it has been ordered, you can expect to see the marker set within 45-60 days.
 To check the status of the headstone, marker and/or niche cover, please call the administrative office.